FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ## 女兒國 *(Nü Er Guo)*

 [^2113]It coexisted at the same time as Wu Duo Guo and Hao Duo Guo.
+There is also a commemorative 1:1 statue of a random person who went there as a model.
 My lawyer had advised me not to elaborate anymore on this section.

 ## 吾多國 *(Wu Duo Guo)*